Meet the Williams Family

 Anna Williams:

 Anna loves to travel both to new, exciting places and favorite past-time spots.
 Although a native of the Midwest, Anna’s a true Floridaphile and a bit of Disney fanatic.
 She loves to play travel planner for family and friends and continues to check off destinations on her bucket list (only five states to go!)
-For over two decades, she had a career in the performing arts, topping it off as the Executive Director of Thrasher-Horne Center, and still continues to have a great passion for theatre and artwork.
+For over two decades, she had a career in the performing arts, topping it off as the Executive Director of Thrasher-Horne Center, and now works as an entertainment ticketing consultant with FutureTix.

-Ethan has been to half of the states in the U.S. as well as Canada, Japan, Korea, Mexico, Jamaica, the Bahamas, St. Thomas and St. Maarten.
-(Anna has been to all these locations too.)
+Thing One has an affinity for video games and driving his parents crazy as he enters his teenage year.
+He has been to half of the states in the U.S. as well as Canada, Japan, Korea, Mexico, Jamaica, the Bahamas, St. Thomas and St. Maarten.